halbgut/lucaschmid.net/src/data/blog/letsencrypt-express.md

 sysctl -w net.ipv6.conf.all.disable_ipv6=1
 ```

-Then after you have received the certificate, you can enable IPv6 again.
+When you now run the last command again, you should recieve the certificate.
+After that, you can enable IPv6 again.

 ```
 sysctl -w net.ipv6.conf.all.disable_ipv6=0